-17-Year-Old Georgia Girl Pleads Guilty To Plotting Murder Black Churchgoers By Stabbing Them To Death
+17-Year-Old Georgia Girl Pleads Guilty To Plotting To Murder Black Churchgoers By Stabbing Them To Death

 According to a report in the Atlanta Journal-Constitution, a 17-year-old girl named Caitlyn Pye has pleaded guilty to plotting to murder multiple members of a predominantly Black church in Gainesville, Georgia called Bethel African Methodist Episcopal Church.

-Caitlyn was arrested around this time last year thanks to some vigilant classmates who dropped dime on her to the authorities after they uncovered a notebook contained “detailed plans” to attack this Black place of worship.
+Caitlyn was arrested around this time last year thanks to some vigilant classmates who dropped a dime on her to the authorities after they uncovered a notebook contained “detailed plans” to attack this Black place of worship.
 This lil’ heffa had intricate drawings and other information inside this notebook about how she would carry out her bloody hate crime.

 “Our investigation indicated the church was targeted by the juvenile based on the racial demographic of the church members,” Gainesville police Chief Jay Parrish said at the time.